 Obsession Versus Realisation

-People who do take Personal Responsibility flow forward into the realisations:
+People who do take Personal Responsibility flow forward into the realizations:

 Limited Versus Unlimited

-People who do take Personal Responsibility feel unlimited.
+People who take Personal Responsibility feel unlimited.
 They know they are love, they believe in love, and they can sense and feel their alignment with it in their future.
-They understand that the soul truth of love has no logical, age or aesthetic restrictions and is created from self-love, self-acceptance and self-worthiness from the inside out.
+They understand that the soul truth of love has no logical, age, or aesthetic restrictions and is created from self-love, self-acceptance, and self-worthiness from the inside out.

 Positive and Negative Emotions

-People who take Personal Responsibility feel relief, joy, exhilaration, perfection and gratitude.
-They are released from their past and move forward into freedom, joy and new creations.
+People who take Personal Responsibility feel relief, joy, exhilaration, perfection, and gratitude.
+They are released from their past and move into freedom, happiness, and new creations.

 People who do take Personal responsibility feel free and liberated